veda-thirumandas/analyzing-yelp-data/README.md

-# *Project Description*
+# Primary Questions:

-This project is my attempt at participating in Yelp's Dataset Challenge for my Big Data Analytics class.
-Basically Yelp provides a large set of their own data annually for the purpose of giving students an opportunity to analyze and conduct research with it.

-Once I got an understanding as to what type of data Yelp is providing, I decided upon my project needs.
-By project needs, I'm referring to the questions I aim to answer with my analysis.

-The focus on my project is the relationship between Yelp Tips and Yelp Reviews.

-Here are my three main needs:

-### Q1: Does the volume of tips for a business correlate with the volume of reviews for a business?
+## Q1: Does the volume of tips for a business correlate with the volume of reviews for a business?
-### Q2: Does a higher ratio of tips correlate with a higher or lower average review ratings?
+## Q2: Does a higher ratio of tips correlate with a higher or lower average review ratings?
-### Q3: Does that vary by category?
+## Q3: Does that vary by category?

 ```python